cyberwave-odoo/odoo-etl/README.md

 - Configure external database connections and field mappings.
 - Run import/export jobs to synchronize data.

+## Need Help with Integration?

+If you need assistance with integrating this ETL solution into your Odoo environment or have specific requirements, feel free to reach out to us.
+Visit [Cyberwave Contact Us](https://www.cyberwave.be/contactus) for professional support and guidance.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: